wealth42/nick-fury/.github/pull_request_template.md

 - [x] You have not plagialised, or blatently copied work; and this submission is your original work.
 (Code of ethics)

 ## Briefly write about the project that you have submitted from the perspective of the user.
-This website is for paediatric hospital.The site is under construction.It has 4 pages namely home, about, departemnts and contact.
+This website is for paediatric hospital.The site is under construction.The deepartemnts web page is done with CSS grid and flexbox.
 The website looks good on all devices i.e. desktop, tablet and mobile as well.

 ## Assumptions you have made for this project?
 No assumptions.